CarlGilman/NGramProject/README.md

 # NGramProject
 Project that breaks down files into "nGrams" of specified number, then output to a CSV file

+All code should be run using eclipse or other java programming software.

 My NGram Project consists of the following features.

 The project is created VIA an menu driven UI which gives the user options to create the specified nGram.